_Add carrot pulp (leftover from juicing) to soup for more fiber.

 _With a submersible stick blender, puree half the soup for dairy-free cream of vegetable soup.

-_Another way to make a creamy vegetable soup is to puree a can of rinsed and drained cannelini beans and add to the broth.
+_Another way to make a creamy vegetable soup is to puree a can of rinsed and drained cannelini beans and add to the broth along with the vegetables.

 _Add chopped sea vegetables (kombu or nori) for additional flavor and minerals.

 _ Saute onion in a little oil as the first step to add flavor and creaminess.

 _When soup is done check the seasoning and make appropriate adjustments.

 _For more protein 1/2 cup dried lentils or split peas can be added along with the raw vegetables (no presoaking necessary for these small legumes).
 Red lentils add additional creaminess to the broth.